-As mentioned in a previous section, the species was recorded eight times (twelve individuals in total) in the study area during the observations in July 2020, August 2020, May 2021 and June 2021.
+As mentioned in the previous chapter, the species was recorded six times (a total of 11 individuals) in the study area during the observations in July 2020, August 2020, and June 2021.

-The main characteristics of the species, as well as the pressures and threats affecting it, have been reported in Section 5 (Species of Interest), in the relevant subsection where required.
+The main characteristics of the species, as well as the pressures and threats it faces, have been reported in Chapter 5 (it is a species of interest) in the appropriate subsection.

-Of all the threats listed above, the installation of the proposed WPP will not have a serious impact on the species.
+Of all the threats listed above, the installation of the proposed WPP is not expected to have a significant impact on the species.
 No increased concentrations of the species have been observed.
-Based on the above, and the fact that the species is directly associated with vegetation and soil and flies at relatively low altitudes, the significance of the impact on the species from the installation of the WPP is considered to be negligible.
+It is estimated that one to two pairs of the species are active in the vicinity of the project area, using the predominantly open areas of the field survey area and the adjacent abundant counterparts.
+Based on the above, and the fact that the species is directly associated with vegetation and soil and flies at a relatively low altitude, the significance of the impact on the species from the installation of the WPP is negligible.
+Fact that the species is directly associated with vegetation and soil and flies at a relatively low altitude, the significance of the impacts on the species from the installation of the WPP is considered negligible.

-The following is a visualisation of the activity of the species using Kernal density algorithms based on the set of recordings that were made in the field survey area (darker shading indicates more intense activity).
+Next, we present the visualization of species activity using Kernal density algorithms based on all records made in the field research area (darker shading indicates more intense activity).